 The Klaas support system

 The two largest Klaas trailer cranes are equipped with an electronic set-up automatic, on the K21-30 RS it can be ordered as an option.
 In this case, the assembly of the crane and the automatic self-levelling are carried out completely by remote control.
-This ensures that all the supports have the same pressure and that the appliance is perfectly sturdy.
-Furthermore, the L-shape of the supports guarantees the best possible stability.
-Thanks to the fully hydraulic support system, it is possible to move each single support infinitely and accurately into position.
+This ensures that all the outriggers have the same pressure and that the appliance is perfectly sturdy.
+Furthermore, the L-shape of the outriggers guarantees the best possible stability.
+Thanks to the fully hydraulic support system, it is possible to move each single outrigger infinitely and accurately into position.
 Their long, vertical cylinders save them from being laboriously propped up on uneven terrain.
-As the support widths can also be infinitely adjusted, even scaffolding, hedges or narrow alleys do not create an obstacle.
+As the outrigger widths can also be infinitely adjusted, even scaffolding, hedges or narrow alleys do not create an obstacle.

 The ASC control system permanently monitors the stability of the appliance in crane and lifting platform mode and shows this via the remote control.
 At the same time it also takes changing wind or ground conditions into account.
 All crane functions are only activated if all four outriggers have an evenly high pressure, and if the support pressure is insufficient, a safety shutdown is automatically performed.